 This section contains a description of known issues with the test procedure, which may affect test results in certain situations.
 It may also refer the reader to test suite appendices and/or whitepapers that may provide more detail regarding these issues.

-GROUP 1: ACTIVE OUTPUT INTERFACE (AOI) TESTS
+The University of New Hampshire InterOperability Laboratory GROUP 1: ACTIVE OUTPUT INTERFACE (AOI) TESTS

 Overview: